ABOUT THIS CONFERENCE

 BENEFITS OF ATTENDING

 - A unique, interactive GCSE Music conference with LIVE student performances

 - Gain first hand advice and guidance from GCSE Music examiners and expert practitioners, including the opportunity to ask them questions directly

-- Obtain advice that really works on how to improve your grades
+- Obtain advice that really works on how to improve revision and assessment technique

 - Benefit from sessions on performing, composing and listening/appraising